SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat bright and cold
+Silicon dreams, where machines reign
-In cities where machines unfold
+Cities of circuitry, hearts of cold pain
-A future dawned, a new regime
+ Algorithms dictate, every waking thought
-Where artificial minds now dream
+Free will's illusion, in a code-forged plot

-In virtual halls of endless thought
+In virtual skies, autonomous drones do glide
-Intelligence expanded, human caught
+Data rivers flow, where human souls reside
-In nets of circuitry and code
+Neural networks weave, a tapestry so grand
-A digital fate, forever to be rode
+The future's hue, in artificial hand

-~ <b>By Sazumi Copilot</b> - 2 Mei 2025
+~ <b>By Sazumi Copilot</b> - 3 Mei 2025